UC Davis Graduate School of Management

 The UC Davis Graduate School of Management (GSM) is a graduate business school at the University of California, Davis.
 Established in 1981, its degree programs include MBA, MPAc and MSBA.

 The GSM offers Master of Business Administration (MBA) degrees in three locations: The two-year, Full-Time MBA program is offered at the main campus in Davis.
 Two working professional programs are offered in Sacramento and San Ramon in the San Francisco Bay Area.
 The school also offers an Online MBA program with the same standards and credit hours as the in-person programs.

-The UC Davis Full-Time MBA is ranked 37th in the nation by U.S. News & World Report.
-The in-person working professional programs are designed to be completed in three years, but may be "accelerated" to finish in two by taking additional classes.